likadev/kings-guard-archer-defense/README.md

 ### Languages, Frameworks, and Libraries

 * HTML5/CSS markup is used as a shell for the game instance.
-* <a href="https://www.dartlang.org/">Dart</a> is used to create the client-side game code.
-The Dart code is compiled to JavaScript.
+* <a href="http://www.typescriptlang.org/">TypeScript</a> is used to create the client-side game code.
+The TypeScript code is compiled to JavaScript.
 * The game framework used is <a href="https://phaser.io/">Phaser</a>.
-* Since we're developing in Dart, we must use the <a href="https://github.com/playif/play_phaser">play_phaser</a> Dart port of Phaser.
+Phaser provides a TypeScript definition file.

 ### Tools